Tunku Abdul Rahman: Early life and education

-Little Go".
-The following year, he took the entrance exams and he obtained high marks for all his papers with a Pass for the whole examination.
-He was accepted as an undergraduate at St Catharine's College, one of the colleges of the University of Cambridge, and graduated with a bachelor's degree of Arts in Law and History in 1925.
+Tunku began his education at the Alor Setar Malay Primary School before enrolling in the English-language Sultan Abdul Hamid College.
+He and his siblings were later sent to Debsirin School in Bangkok, reflecting the family's close ties to Thailand.
+In 1915, he returned to Malaya and resumed his studies at the Penang Free School, one of the oldest English-language schools in the region.
+At the age of 17, he was awarded a Kedah State Government scholarship to pursue higher education in England, and he sailed for the United Kingdom shortly thereafter.

-Five years after sailing from Singapore, at the age of 23, he sailed home.
-The Crown Agents secured Tunku a berth in a passenger ship, which stopped at Penang.
-Tunku Ibrahim, the Regent, and his eldest brother was unhappy with Tunku's choice of degrees and he ordered Tunku to return to England to be admitted to the English Bar.
-On Tunku's initiative, the Malay Society of Great Britain was formed, with Tuanku Abdul Rahman of Negeri Sembilan (later the 1st Yang Di-Pertuan Agong) as president and Tunku Abdul Rahman of Kedah as Honorary Secretary and the driving force.
+Initially struggling with his studies, Tunku met with his guardian at the offices of the Crown Agents, who arranged for him to transfer to Cambridge and study under Basil Atkinson, a respected private tutor.
+Under Atkinson’s guidance, he was prepared for the university entrance examination, known as the "Little Go", in which he achieved high marks across all papers and passed overall.
+He was admitted to St Catharine’s College, University of Cambridge, where he read law and history, graduating with a Bachelor of Arts degree in 1925.
+Five years after his initial departure from Malaya, he returned home at the age of 23.
+Although he arrived with academic credentials, his elder brother and the Regent of Kedah, Tunku Ibrahim, was dissatisfied with his choice of study and instructed him to return to England to qualify for the English Bar.
+During this period, Tunku helped found the Malay Society of Great Britain, appointing Abdul Rahman of Negeri Sembilan (later the first Yang di-Pertuan Agong) as president, while serving as its honorary secretary and principal organiser.

 Career in Kedah

 Kulim

-In January 1931, Tunku was appointed a Cadet in the Kedah Civil Service.
+In January 1931, the Tunku was appointed a Cadet in the Kedah Civil Service.
 Later, he was transferred to Kulim as Assistant District Officer.
-In Kulim, Tunku devoted much of his time touring the district and getting to know the problems of the peasants who made up 90% of the population.
-Tunku also devoted some of his time to prepare for Cadet's Law exam to qualify for the promotion.
+In Kulim, he devoted much of his time touring the district and getting to know the problems of the peasants who made up 90% of the population.
+He also devoted some of his time to prepare for Cadet's Law exam to qualify for the promotion.
 He took the exams and passed them on his first attempt.

 Padang Terap

-About a year later, Tunku was promoted to be District Officer of Padang Terap.
-The post of District Officer of Padang Terap was unpopular because Kuala Nerang was rife with malaria.
-As soon as Tunku took over the district, he gave orders for a survey to be made of the swamps which bordered the town, obtained an estimate for draining them, and applied to the State Secretariat for the necessary funds.
-Unfortunately, Tunku's plea for funds was rejected.
-He wrote again to the State Secretariat, asking that funds be made available to drain the swamps and to rid Kuala Nerang of the main breeding place of the carriers of malaria.
-This time the money came and the work was carried out under Tunku's supervision.
+About a year later, he was promoted to District Officer of Padang Terap.
+The post was unpopular because Kuala Nerang was rife with malaria.
+As soon as he took over the district, he gave orders for a survey to be made of the swamps which bordered the town, obtained an estimate for draining them, and applied to the State Secretariat for the necessary funds.
+However, his plea for funds was rejected.
+He wrote again to the State Secretariat, asking that funds be made available to drain the swamps and to rid Kuala Nerang of the main breeding place malaria carriers.
+This time the money came and the work was carried out under his supervision.